CARTAvis/carta-controller/docs/src/configuration.rst

 Authentication
 ~~~~~~~~~~~~~~

-When configured to use LDAP authentication, the controller signs and validates refresh and access tokens with SSL keys.
+When configured to use PAM or LDAP authentication, the controller signs and validates refresh and access tokens with SSL keys.
 You can generate a private/public key pair in PEM format using ``openssl``:

 .. code-block:: shell

     cd /etc/carta
     openssl genrsa -out carta_private.pem 4096
     openssl rsa -in carta_private.pem -outform PEM -pubout -out carta_public.pem

+PAM may be configured to use the host's local UNIX user authentication, or to communicate with an LDAP server.
+If PAM is used for authentication, the ``carta`` user must be given read-only access to ``/etc/shadow``.
+This is not required if you use the direct LDAP authentication method.

 .. _config-nginx:

 Nginx